 Accept the scraps of Learners you approve of, then make something better happen.
 Dismiss what you find that disconcerts you — as conjecture, hearsay, heresy, what you will.

 Why do the terms “utopian” and “idealist” throw our highest values on the trash heap?
-When did reactionary chic wrong-foot empathy?
+When did reactionary chic put empathy out of style?

-We may be bad practitioners of peace at first; but the love of good flows in our veins.
+We may be poor practitioners of peace at first; but the love of good flows in our veins.
 No description of this talent exists (kalotropism?) but it will not be denied much longer.
-Who knows; doing good may become fashionable once again, despite the best efforts of the worst among us to forbid and ridicule it.
+Who knows; doing good may become fashionable once again despite the foremost efforts of the worst among us to forbid and ridicule it.

 Sneering reactionaries betray themselves in that they alone use the expression “politically correct.”

 Who are these thugs?
 Do-badders?
 The flint-hearted?
 Do a few stony hearts require a little lubricant bleeding to re-oxygenate their flat-lined conscience?

 After so many tries, why don’t we have the best possible government?
 With all our schools, books and teachers, why aren’t there millions of peace mentors out there, enriching the abundance that is our due, loading the world with miraculous technologies, sacred wildlife, courtly love and random acts of kindness?
 Where did the superb replacements of young Andy Carnegie, the Roosevelts and Little Flower LaGuardia go, that the tyranny of conscience demands?